LDSSA/learning-units/README.md

   already filled in.
 You don't HAVE to write any code here but you should play around with the stuff that's already written to get a feel for the code.
-- A pracitce directory that contains an empty notebook.
+- A practice directory that contains an empty notebook.
 This is where you should implement your solutions to the assignment presented in the README.

 ### Setup